AndroidPillars/React/CHAPTER-1.md

 MPAs can provide lots of analytics with valuable information on how a website is performing: which features are working and which aren’t.
 With a single-page app, the only useful information you can collect is who visitors are and for how long they stay on the site.

 # 1.3.5.
-Cons of the multiple-page application
+Cons of the Multiple-Page application

 - Slow speed and performance